-Financial and Operational Efficiency
+7. Financial and Operational Efficiency

-Each year the Board will plan the future resourcing levels of the Company, depending on:
+Each year the Board will plan the future resourcing levels of the company, depending on:

-- Progress made towards achieving the Anchor Projects objective - · Any new initiatives or expansion of existing initiatives, and - The degree to which Crown investment is actively monitored, based on the current level of risk and the level of support the government requires.
+- Progress made towards achieving the Anchor Projects objective - · Any new initiatives or expansion of existing initiatives, and - The degree to which Crown investment is actively monitored, based on the current level of risk and the level of support the Government requires.

-Over the next four years, Ōtākaro will continue to ensure operational expenditure is appropriate for the scale and scope of activities as set by the government.
-The Company may also determine that some functions are no longer required or can be performed more effectively by other government agencies.
+Over the next four years, Ōtākaro will continue to ensure operational expenditure is appropriate for the scale and scope of activities as set by the Government.
+The company may also determine that some functions are no longer required or can be performed more effectively by other Government agencies.

 Details of Ōtākaro forecasts and financial statements are provided in its SPE for the current and upcoming fiscal years. Ōtākaro also expects to see steady improvements in its operational efficiency.
-The operational costs are expected to decline by 15% as projects are completed over this SOI period.